barotto/IBMulator/README.md

 Any other file present in the archive is ignored.

+### HDD image

+To create a new fixed disk drive image:
+1. start IBMulator, a new 0-filled image file will be created using the path specified in ibmulator.ini
+2. using customiz.exe, verify that the machine is set to boot with the FDD first (the default CMOS image is already set this way)
+3. restart the machine with a bootable PC-DOS 4.0 floppy disk inserted into drive A
+4. at the DOS prompt run "fdisk" and create a new primary partition
+5. then run "format c: /s"
+6. if you have an original PS/1 backup disk-set run "restore a: c: /s"

 ### Key bindings

 * CTRL+F1: show/hide the main interface (only if GUI is in compact mode)